botanyhelp/MethylIT/README.md

 Status
 ------

-!!!
-FOR TESTING ONLY !!!

 This application is under development and has not yet been officially released.
 Watch this repo or check the releases page for the official release.
+THE PACKAGE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.

 Installation
 ------------